 Welcome to Divine Mercy University!

 Thank you for taking the time to learn more about the dynamic mission of Divine Mercy University and the recent growth that has taken place over the course of the last year.
 Our university feels called by God to change the culture.
-Our graduates continue continue to serve those who are hurting and make a vital difference in our culture.
+Our graduates continue to serve those who are hurting and make a vital difference in our culture.
 I am continually inspired by the commitment of our students, faculty and alumni, and hope you are able to glimpse a bit of the incredible mission and team we have here.

-Building a university which integrates both the science and practice of psychology and counseling with the Catholic-Christian vision of the person is a challenging task, yet the university has made remarkable progress in the course of the last 17 years:
+Building a university that integrates both the science and practice of psychology and counseling with the Catholic-Christian vision of the person is a challenging task, yet the university has made remarkable progress in the course of the last 17 years: